What is unfair dismissal?

-- Membership or proposed membership of a trade union or engaging in trade union activities, whether within permitted times during work or outside of working hours
+- Membership (or proposed membership) of a trade union, or for engaging in trade union activities

 - Religious or political opinions

 - Legal proceedings against an employer where you are a party or a witness

 - Race, colour, sexual orientation, age, or membership of the Traveller community